dsccommunity/TheDSCBook/manuscript/testing-push-mode.md

 Note that you may be prompted to download a NuGet provider.

 Ensure that the module is found, and that the current version is the desired version (e.g., the latest).
 You could specify a specific version using the `-RequiredVersion` parameter, or list all versions using the `-AllVersions` parameter before choosing a version.
 This example is using the current version as of this writing, 5.1.0.0.
-Once you fine the module, install it:
+Once you find the module, install it:

 ```PowerShell
 Install-module xPSDesiredStateConfiguration
 ```

 The module will be placed in %systemdrive%\Program Files\WindowsPowershell\Modules, if you want to verify its existence.
-Once the module is installed, it can be used in the configuration.
-After the `Configuration` keyword, insert the following line so that you can use the xPSDesiredStateConfiguration module in the configuration.
+Once the module is installed, you can use in the configuration.
+After the `Configuration` keyword, insert the following line:

 ```PowerShell
 Import-DscResource -ModuleName xPSDesiredStateConfiguration -ModuleVersion 5.1.0.0